FeralWriting/Pokeball/README.md

 # Pokeball
-Makes a Pokeball graphic with text using JavaScript
+Makes a Pokeball graphic with text using Java